kutysam/stash-mono-repo/README.md

 This repo is a mono repo and consists of 2 services [UserService and ApprovalService].
 It is written in golang with go-kit microservices framework.
 The purpose of this is to simulate a simple approval service based on some rules.
 Current it is selfhosted on my Raspberry pi.
 Postgres, golang are all installed on it.
+Use the swagger documentation if you want to test the APIs on the raspberry pi without going through local setup.
+If it is down, please ping me.

-# Installation
+# Local Setup
 1. Ensure that you have golang installed
 2. Clone the repo to $GOPATH/src e.g. /users/sathishramani/go/src/<REPO>
 3. Make sure you have dep install.
 Otherwise, follow [instructions](https://golang.github.io/dep/docs/installation.html).
 After which, run `dep ensure`
-4. Change the db connection string in main.go and restore approvaldb.tar to have seed data.
+4. Change the db connection string in main.go and create a DB called Approval and restore images/approvaldb.tar to have seed data.
 We are using postgresDB here.
 5. `go run cmd/approvalsvc/main.go` [For approval service] && `go run cmd/usersvc/main.go` [For user service] User service is a sample service created with service rule = 1.
 For objects that have been approved with service rule 1, they will be sent to userservice.